Big shout out to Komal Shah who helped to write this blog!! She was a dietetic intern for us for a few weeks.

-So, we wanted to write a blog about eating disorder warning signs for family and loved ones to keep in mind.
+So, we wanted to write a blog about eating disorder warning signs for families and loved ones to keep in mind.
 Eating disorders can be subtle and sneaky.
-Just a reminder that these are red flags regardless of the weight, shape or size of your body!
+Just a reminder that these are red flags regardless of the weight, shape, or size of your body!
 And regardless of ethnicity, age, race, gender, and socioeconomic status.
 Eating disorders do not discriminate.

-Here are some “red flags” to look out for.
+Here are 5 warning signs of eating disorders, or “red flags” to look out for:

 If your loved one has a sudden interest in food, exercise and talking about “health,” it’s possible they might be struggling with something deeper.
 Eating disorders tend to make the idea of health more complicated.
 And oftentimes clients are sacrificing mental health to aim for an impossible physical health pedestal.

 While eating disorders affect both physical and mental aspects of wellbeing, many people who struggle with eating disorders might not “look” like the stereotype associated with an ED.
 That stereotype?
 The thin, malnourished, white, young woman.
 It’s important that loved ones do not use the physical body to judge whether a relationship with food is positive or not.
 Many, if not all, individuals who struggle with their relationships with food will have a change in their effect.
 For example, perhaps your loved one gets angry when food plans are changed.
 Or perhaps you’ve noticed your loved one is more withdrawn, this could be an eating disorder warning sign.
 Use your intuition.
 If something feels off, it’s very possible it is.